ngdtrunguit/forCRP2.0/README.md

 > ### _Using Github action to build docker **CI** and push to ACR_

 - Image will be automatically build by push and pull_requests or trigger manually on main branch.
 Tag number will be github runner build

-- There are still two step manual:
+- Update tag number for image on Values.yaml automatically

-     1. Update tag number for image on Values.yaml manually
+- There is still one step should be done manually:
-     2. Manually promote new build on ArgoCD when testing activity done.
+   - Promote new build on ArgoCD when testing activity done.

 >  ArgoCD will automate sync and argo rollout will take care for Blue-Green deployment **(CD)**